KlimeSE/LargePlanets/README.md

 ## Installation

-- Clientside install **ONLY**.
-Add this plugin via the Plugin Loader: https://github.com/sepluginloader/PluginLoader
+- Add this plugin via the Plugin Loader: https://github.com/sepluginloader/PluginLoader

-- You only need this plugin enabled to **spawn** a large planet.
-Once the planet is spawned, this plugin can be disabled as needed.
+- Spawn the planet using the Alt F10 menu in-game.
+Size can be modified by Ctrl + Click.

+## Server Information

-- Servers: This plugin is not required serverside.
+- This plugin is not required serverside.
 All clients will see the planet without any plugins required.